Month: June 2021

 There is a broken land where mountain ranges rise like angry tidal waves in turbulent, slow-motion seas, senselessly wrestling in convection.

-Occasionally, countless battalions of clouds march briskly left to right without leaving a drop of water, all saved for a brutal assault in a faraway war.
+Occasionally, countless battalions of clouds march briskly right to left without leaving a drop of water, all saved for a brutal assault on a faraway fire.

-Broken animals and plants living in arrhythmic symbiosis.
+Broken animals and plants living in uneven symbiosis.

 and above; thrown into the wind, birds fly incorrectly and confused